KeShaKreates/Kalm-Life/README.md

 - MongoDB

 ## Optimizations:
 I would optimize this application by adding more belief systems and mental health illnesses so it could be more inclusive.
-I would have also made each user's experience more unique by updating the user inteface based on not only their belief system but their mental health illness as well.
+I would have also made each user's experience more unique by updating the user interface based on not only their belief system but their mental health illness as well.

 ## Lessons Learned: